Threshold Ramp Options for Los Angeles Homes

 Table of Contents

 Many homes in Los Angeles have raised door thresholds or small steps at the entrance.
-These small height changes can make it hard for people who use wheelchairs, scooters, or walkers.
+These small height differences can make it hard for people who use wheelchairs, scooters, or walkers.

-A door threshold ramp helps create a smooth path over the raised edge.
-It helps wheelchairs, mobility scooters, and other mobility devices move in and out of the home safely.
+A door threshold ramp creates a smooth path over the raised edge.
+It allows wheelchairs, mobility scooters, and other mobility devices to enter and exit the home safely, making the entry wheelchair accessible.

-This guide explains common threshold wheelchair ramps and how to choose the right ramp for your home.
+This guide explains common threshold wheelchair ramps and how to choose the right one for your home.

 Key Takeaways

-• Good ramps include a non-slip surface and proper weight capacity.
+- A good ramp includes a non-slip surface and the right weight capacity.

-• California Mobility installs wheelchair ramps and stair lifts for safer home access.
+- California Mobility installs wheelchair ramps and stair lifts to make home access safer.

 Threshold Ramp Options for Los Angeles Homes

 Several threshold ramp types work well for doorways and entry points.
-Each type works best in certain situations.
+Each option fits different situations.

 Rubber Threshold Ramp

-A rubber threshold ramp is one of the most common options.
-Many are made from recycled rubber or other recycled materials.
+Rubber threshold ramps are one of the most common options.
+Manufacturers make many products from recycled rubber or similar recycled materials.

-Many models include a non-skid or slip-resistant surface.
-This helps prevent slips during wet weather.
-Rubber ramps are good for small steps and single steps at doorways.
+Many models include a slip-resistant surface to reduce the risk of slipping in wet conditions.
+Rubber ramps are a practical choice for small or single steps at doorways.

 Aluminum Threshold Ramp

-An aluminum threshold ramp is lightweight and strong.
+An aluminum threshold ramp is strong and lightweight.
 Many models work well for outdoor use.

-These ramps often include a non-slip surface and a high weight capacity.
-Some also include handrails for extra support.
+They often have a non-slip surface and high weight capacity.
+Some models include handrails for extra support.

 Modular Threshold Ramps

-Many modular ramps are ADA-compliant and designed for long-term use.
-Brands such as PVI and SafePath make high-quality ramp systems.
+Many are ADA-compliant and built for long-term use.

-Some modular ramps use EZ-Access® transitions or EZ Edge plates to create a smooth transition at the door.
-These ramps often work well for larger entry threshold ramps.
+Some modular ramps use entry plates to create a smooth transition at the door, making them a good fit for larger entry threshold ramps.

 How to Choose the Right Fit

-A higher threshold may require a solid threshold ramp or a modular system.
+A higher threshold may need a solid threshold ramp or a modular system.

 Entry Details That Affect Ramp Choice

-Door style and layout also affect which ramp works best.
+Door style and layout affect which ramp works best.

 Door Type